Skip to main content

 Overview

-Creating a UTXO inserts a cryptographic commitment into the on-chain Indexed Merkle Tree and locks the corresponding tokens in the shielded pool.
-The SDK also publishes an encrypted ciphertext on-chain so the recipient can discover the UTXO using their X25519 key.
-Choose the factory function that matches your source (encrypted balance or public ATA) and recipient (yourself or a third party).
+Writing a Stealth Pool Note inserts a Poseidon commitment into the on-chain Indexed Merkle Tree and locks the corresponding tokens in the pool.
+The SDK also publishes an X25519 + AES-GCM ciphertext on-chain so the unlocker can later discover the note with their viewing keys.
+Choose the factory function that matches your source (ATA or ETA) and unlocker (self-burnable or receiver-burnable).
+All four factories live under @umbra-privacy/sdk/deposit.

 Factory Functions